PinRec: Unified Generative Retrieval for Pinterest Recommender Systems

 \subsection{Input Sequence Representation}

 Given the heterogeneous nature of user interactions $(i_j, a_j, s_j, t_j)$ in our interaction history $H(u, t_{\text{max}})$, we need to transform each element into appropriate representations for the transformer architecture.
-A crucial design decision is defining representations for heterogeneous item types.
 There are two main ways to represent items in a sequence: (1) by using dense embedding vectors~\cite{HSTU24, KangM18}, and (2) by learning a sequence of discrete IDs for each item, known as Semantic IDs~\cite{Tiger23, SemanticIDGeneral24}.
 We explored both approaches and ultimately chose to use dense embedding vectors.
-In our experiments, we observed that Semantic IDs frequently suffered from representational collapse—many items were assigned the same Semantic ID, as also noted in \cite{MultiBehaviorSASRec24, Hourglass24}—and consistently produced lower evaluation metrics (see Table~\ref{table:comparison})~\cite{UnifyingGenRetrieval24}.
+In our experiments, we observed that Semantic IDs frequently suffered from representational collapse—many items were assigned the same Semantic ID, as also noted in \cite{MultiBehaviorSASRec24, Hourglass24}—with tens of thousands of items colliding to the same ID at Pinterest's scale, and consistently produced lower evaluation metrics (see TIGER in Table~\ref{table:model_comparison})~\cite{UnifyingGenRetrieval24}.
+Additionally, since \pinrec generates continuous embeddings matched to real items via ANN search, it cannot hallucinate nonexistent items, a known failure mode of token-ID approaches.
 While optimizing performance with Semantic IDs remains an interesting direction for future work, our core contributions are representation-agnostic.

 We now detail how each component of the interaction tuple $(i_j, a_j, s_j, t_j)$ is processed and integrated into our model architecture.

 \textbf{Item Embeddings.} We generate dense embeddings for different entity types ($\tau \in \mathcal{T}$) using type-specific embedders that are learned end-to-end with the model.
 Each item type $\tau$ has a dedicated embedder $f_{\tau}$ that maps type-specific features to the shared representation space.
 While we describe embedders for Pins and search queries in this work, the approach can be extended to other entity types such as boards, users, or topics.